bird-house/birdhouse-deploy/birdhouse/components/README.rst

 Usage
 -----

-The STAC API can be browsed via the [STAC browser]() component.
+The STAC API can be browsed via the ``stac-browser`` component.
 By default, the browser will point to the STAC API exposed by the current stack instance.

 STAC API comes pre-loaded with sample data ingested by the ``stac-populator`` component.
 On stack initialization,